Blog » Latest Articles

 Want to cultivate a standalone sub-brand for your identity theft protection programs?

-Alternatively, you could always build your own secondary product, powered by the Iris API Suite.
+Alternatively, you could always build your own secondary product, assembled of Iris Micro-Experiences or powered by the Iris API Suite.

 Iris portal webpage in imaginary client branding Amethyst, Inc, form header Activate your new ID Theft Protection Program, listing customer info already collected, requesting additional info plus Terms and Conditions checkbox, with button Submit